Cancer staging

-The staging system is not applicable to astrocytoma, which is instead expressed as "grade I–IV".
-Grade IV astrocytoma, more commonly referred to as glioblastoma multiforme, is a universally fatal primary brain cancer most commonly seen in the seventh decade of life.

 TNM staging system

 Cancer staging can be divided into a clinical stage and a pathologic stage.
 In the TNM (Tumor, Node, Metastasis) system, clinical stage and pathologic stage are denoted by a small "c" or "p" before the stage (e.g., cT3N1M0 or pT2N0).
 This staging system is used for most forms of cancer, except brain tumors and hematological malignancies.